 1. The writer's parents lived opposite the farm for ten years and this description is from their recollections.

-Earlier History of Brick Kiln Farm taken from E Herbert's Farms of Harold Hill and Noak Hill.
+The Earlier History of Brick Kiln Farm but obviously incorporating some of the above.
+Taken from Ernie Herbert's Farms of Harold Hill and Noak Hill.

 LOT 5.
 BRICK KILN FARM.
 (Renamed as Hilldene Farm after the 1919 auction)